Net Impact mobilizes new generations to use their skills and careers to drive transformational social and environmental

 About our Club

-Davis Net Impact offers networking and educational opportunities that bring together students and alumni, and that encourage community involvement.
-From sustainable business symposia to “day on the job” events, and from community volunteering events to our annual welcome retreat, we provide our members and the GSM community with a wide variety of opportunities to engage with one another in new and thought-provoking ways.
+Net Impact offers networking and educational opportunities that bring together students and alumni and encourage community involvement.
+From career treks to Social Entrepreneur Enablement Design Sprint (SEEDS), community volunteering events and Earth Day celebrations, we provide our members and the GSM community with a wide variety of opportunities to engage with one another in new and thought-provoking ways.

 “In addition to its many accomplishments, the Davis team has spread the Net Impact message to the 120-person student body, creating a chapter that while small in number, is mighty in impact.”- Liz Maw, Former CEO, Net Impact

 Meet our board